Search

 Employers must not discriminate against a member of staff on the grounds of their pregnancy or maternity

 Employers must not discriminate against a member of staff on the grounds of their pregnancy or maternity.
 Discrimination includes acts such as dismissal, changes in pay, or forcing them to work whilst on maternity leave.
 The law applies regardless of how long the person has been employed.
-Should you need any advice in relation to a pregnant member of staff, or a member of staff on maternity leave, please do not hesitate to contact our employment team.
+Should you need any advice in relation to a pregnant member of staff, or a member of staff on maternity leave, please do not hesitate to contact our pregnancy & maternity discrimination lawyers.

 About this article